Chart Color Schemes

 Employment conditions in Mitcham rank among the top 10% of areas assessed nationally

-In the year to June 2025, employment levels increased by 2.7% and labour force grew by 2.7%, keeping unemployment stable at 2.8%.
-By comparison, Greater Adelaide recorded employment growth of 2.1% with a marginal rise in unemployment.
-State-level data to Sep-25 shows SA employment grew by 1.06% year-on-year, adding 9,370 jobs, with the state unemployment rate at 4.5%, matching the national rate.
-Jobs and Skills Australia's forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mitcham's employment mix suggests local growth of approximately 7.3% over five years and 15.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, construction shows lower representation at 5.7% versus the regional average of 8.7%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
+Based on AreaSearch analysis of SALM and ABS data, during the year to June 2025, employment levels increased by 2.7% and labour force increased by 2.7%, keeping the unemployment rate relatively stable.
+By comparison, Greater Adelaide recorded employment growth of 2.1%, labour force growth of 2.1%, with unemployment rising marginally.
+State-level data to Nov-25 shows SA employment grew by 1.19% year-on-year (adding 10,710 jobs), with the state unemployment rate at 4.0%.
+This compares favourably to the national unemployment rate of 4.3%, with the state's employment growth outpacing the national average of 0.14%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Mitcham's employment mix suggests local employment should increase by 7.3% over five years and 15.0% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment